 Let’s take a walk.
 A walk through the woods, a walk along the river, a walk through history.
-Plenty of Adirondack towns have years and years of history but in my opinion none as fascinating and evolving as that of the Upper Works, formally known as the Town of Adirondac, or even The Tahawus Club.
+Plenty of Adirondack towns have years and years of history but in my opinion none as fascinating and evolving as that of the Upper Works.
 Those woods hold secrets and mysteries we may never figure out but thanks to the Open Space Institute (OSI) we are able to do a little less assuming and a little more learning.

 The journey to the old ghost town begins on the Old Tahawus road, a road that shifts and shapes to the contour of the land, with nothing but pavement and trees for as far as the eye can see.
 But with every passing mile and turn, rusted structures, dilapidated buildings, and fallen rocks slowly start to take shape through the towering pine and spruce trees.
 Then you make it to the first historical landmark on your adventure, the McIntyre Blast Furnace, which was completed in 1854.
 It has sat there for over 150 years untouched and unbroken.
 The structure stands tall and truly represents the perseverance of the men who designed, built, and operated one of the first coal burning furnaces.
 The furnace towers over the plot of land it's situated on and is nearly impossible to miss.